In this article

-But in the world of women’s athletic wear, Girlfriend Collective has quite a following, and are famous for two things:
+In the world of women's athletic wear, Girlfriend Collective has quite a following and are famous for exactly two things:

 - Using ethical materials & sustainable manufacturing, and

 - Giving away free leggings before their official launch.

 The result?
 They received 10,000 orders on the day of their official launch.

 What were the secrets to Girlfriend.com's successful brand launch?